-TIGER is a phase III, international, multicentre, randomised controlled trial comparing the use of conventional chemotherapy with high-dose chemotherapy as first treatment in patients with relapsed or refractory germ cell tumours.
+TIGER is a phase III, international multicentre, randomised controlled trial comparing the use of conventional chemotherapy with high-dose chemotherapy as first salvage treatment in patients with relapsed or refractory germ cell tumours.

-Approximately 80 patients will be recruited from UK sites out of a worldwide total of 420 patients, over a four year period.
-Patients will be randomised to one of two treatment groups:
+45 patients have been recruited from UK sites, with a total of 420 patients recruited worldwide over seven years.
+TIGER closed recruitment on 26th October 2022.
+Patients were randomised to one of two treatment groups:

-Patients will then be followed up for five years from randomisation.
+Patients will be followed up for five years from randomisation.

 UK Chief Investigator: Professor Robert Huddart, The Institute of Cancer Research and Royal Marsden NHS Foundation Trust

 European Lead: Professor Thomas Powles, Barts Health NHS Trust